alunacjones/LSL.EfCore.SettingsTable/readme.md

 This package provides `ModelBuilder` extension methods to allow you to produce a settings table.

->NOTE: You will still need to create migrations to ensure the tables gets created.
+>NOTE: You will still need to create migrations to ensure the table gets created.
 Please see [here](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) for further details.

 To add the required entities to your `DbContext` then following should be added to `OnModelCreating` as below: